Why testing conditional independence is so hard?

 More concretely:

 In other words, no CI test can be uniformly valid over all continuous distributions.
+If a test controls Type I error at level \(\alpha\) for all nulls, then it cannot achieves nontrivial power against all alternatives.

-It is a fundamental limitation of the problem itself.
+And this is not a shortcoming of some algorithm but rather a fundamental limitation of the problem itself.

 Why it still fails in practice